 Over the past 12 months, the following significant reforms have been made to Spanish law on direct taxation of individuals:

-- Wealth tax is maintained in 2017, extending for another year the temporal scope of application of a measure that was intended to be exceptional.
-The above applies without prejudice to the legislative competence that the Autonomous Communities may exercise with respect to such tax.
+- Wealth tax is maintained in 2018, extending for another year the application of a measure that was intended to be exceptional.
+The above applies notwithstanding the powers of autonomous communities for this tax.